• Skip to primary navigation

 Lavash is a soft and flat bread that can be folded easily to make sandwiches and wraps.
 It's popular in countries such as Armenia, Iran, Azerbaijan and Turkey.
 Traditionally, lavash is made in tanoor (brick or wood oven) or on saj Tava, however, you can also use a nonstick pan or griddle to make this bread.

-As for the origin, there are debates about whether the bread is originally from Iran, Turkey or Armenia.
-Therefore it's considered a regional staple and not specific to one country.
+As for the origin, there are debates about whether the bread is originally from, but most believe it’s from Armenia.
+However, it’s considered a regional staple and is used in various cuisines.

 Lavash bread is soft and folds easily.